Step 1. Class Materials

 Class Materials List - Levels I, II, & III

 Language acquisition is a systematic process.
-Using the Target Language curriculum most effectively, you will come to class ready to speak and listen with courage.
+Using the Target Language curriculum most effectively, you will come to class ready to speak and listen with courage (not perfection).
 At home, you will do well to focus on vocabulary, reading, and writing.
 While writing in your own time and space, we recommend using wordreference.com to develop your voice in your Target culture.

 With so many modes of communication, students are expected to contact someone in our learning community for help, if necessary, because unfinished assignments are unacceptable with the amount of time available for their completion.